• Skip to primary navigation

 This is an overview of the instructions for the fresh cinnamon rolls.
 For the complete directions just scroll down to the bottom!

 1. Preheat the oven.
-Spray 13x9-inch pan with non-stick cooking spray, set aside.
+Prepare the baking dish, set aside.

-2. Melt the butter and set aside.
+2. Melt the butter.
 Mix together brown sugar and cinnamon, set aside.

-8. Place the rolls cut side down in the pan and bake at 375 degrees for 12-15 minutes until golden brown.
-Remove from oven.
+6. Place the rolls cut side down in the pan and bake as directed.

 Equipment